vazren/C-_Personnel_Roster/README.md

 This application parses and manipulates data from an input string, and stores them in objects.
 There are 2 classes in the project.

-Person class
+Person class\n
-  Defines Person objects
+  Defines Person objects\n
-  Stores variable data
+  Stores variable data\n
-  Functions that return and modify data
+  Functions that return and modify data\n

 Roster class
   Parses data from a string